 FAANG is not a romantic vampire novel, nor some fancy Florida snake farm.
 It’s an acronym for a quintet of US tech companies driving markets: Facebook, Apple, Amazon, Netflix, and Google’s parent company, Alphabet.
-They have contributed heavily to market performance recently (FIGURE 1).
-However, some question the long-term sustainability of these returns.
-They point to concentration risk in cap-weighted indices, such as the S&P 500 Index,1 and a potential FAANG bubble thanks to possibly overinflated valuations (FIGURE 2).
-While FAANG could continue driving strong returns, make sure your exposure is intentional.
+They have contributed heavily to market performance in recent years (FIGURE 1) but have suffered some reversals since the second half of 2021—seemingly validating those who’ve questioned their long-term sustainability.
+Pointing to the concentration risk in cap-weighted indices, such as the S&P 500 Index,1 skeptics have warned of a potential FAANG bubble thanks to possibly overinflated valuations (FIGURE 2).
+While FAANGs still exhibit growth potential, make sure your exposure is intentional.

-Data Source: S&P Capital IQ; Calculations: Hartford Funds, 4/21.
 Past performance does not guarantee future results.
+Data Source: S&P Capital IQ; Calculations: Hartford Funds, 3/22.

 Too Much of a Good Thing?

 FAANGs are becoming a bigger part of the S&P 500 Index.
 Their valuations, as measured by their price/earnings (PE) ratios,2 have generally been higher than the Index's.

 |FAANG P/E Ratio||15.7||22.6||22.0||22.9||23.9||32.3||22.0||31.5||39.3||31.0||27.4|